tanguilp/asteroid/guides/oauth2/mtls.md

 ## Native vs. remote TLS authentication termination

-Depending on the deployment scenario, TLS termination may happen either directly on Asteroid or upstream on a network authenticating reverse-proxy.
+Depending on the deployment scenario, TLS termination may take place either directly on Asteroid or upstream on a network authenticating reverse-proxy.

 Asteroid uses the `:oauth2_mtls_start_endpoint` configuration to determine whether to start and additional MTLS endpoint.
 When set to `:auto`, it uses the